IkigaiLabsETH/moonlight/README.md

+We are building **Cult Coins** on top of **Meteora** and **Moonshot** with **Degen Vibes LLC** to leverage a more sustainable and community-driven model for memecoins.
+Here's the breakdown:

+**Why This Matters:**

+1. **Current Memecoin Problems:** Traditional memecoin models rely on short-term gains (pump, dump, and exit) which leads to community takeovers (CTOs), leaving holders with little incentive to stay.
+Creators lock liquidity for security but lose out on earning fees.
+This misalignment between creators and holders makes long-term community growth difficult.

+2. **The New Meta:** Meteora introduces a mechanism where both creators and holders earn perpetual fees from permanently locked liquidity pools.
+By integrating these pools, **Moonshot** helps create **community-owned memecoins**, meaning top holders become long-term stakeholders.
+This model ensures that both creators and early adopters benefit from the token's growth over time, reducing the need for pump-and-dump tactics.

+3. **Royalty-Like Fees:** Cult Coins built on Meteora's Memecoin Pools allow creators and holders to continuously earn trading fees.
+By claiming fees on locked liquidity, there’s a financial incentive to keep building and growing the community.
+The larger the pool of liquidity and volume, the higher the returns for both parties, transforming memecoins into long-term investments.

+4. **Degen Vibes LLC’s Role:** Degen Vibes brings the culture and marketing necessary to attract attention in the memecoin space.
+It adds the necessary **vibes** that resonate with degens and meme enthusiasts, driving the attention and engagement that grows trading volume and community support.
+Combined with Meteora and Moonshot’s long-term incentive model, we aim to create memecoins that aren't just short-lived trends but lasting assets for their communities.

+By solving the liquidity and fee challenges, **Cult Coins** will have better alignment between creators and holders, making memecoins more sustainable and profitable for everyone involved.

+What aspect of this approach do you want to dive deeper into?

 **Cult Coins: The Future of AI-Native Art and Collectibles**

 At Ikigai Labs, we’re revolutionizing the future of digital art with Cult Coins—a new breed of AI-native collectibles.
 Unlike traditional NFTs, Cult Coins are dynamic, AI-driven characters that evolve and grow over time, creating a unique and interactive experience for collectors.
 Each persona lives on the Solana blockchain, engaging with users across platforms like Discord and X, making them living entities within the Web3 space.